yxfengl/ElasticLaneNet/README.md

 The code is being sorted out and the repository will be updated gradually.

 ## Data Preparation
 1. SDLane - The data pre-processing code is being sorted.
-The sorted SDLane data can be found in the google drive link (coming soon), which has the similar structure to CULane.
+The sorted SDLane data can be found in the google drive link (https://drive.google.com/drive/folders/1LtuRg7_ogQdlCEHxgMrPn0IUE6M2FXx3?usp=drive_link), which has the similar structure to CULane.

 3. CULane and TuSimple - (coming soon)